 Use of External Centres and Instructors

-- When external providers are used for the delivery of activities for members of The Scout Association the external provider must hold a relevant accreditation or qualification for the activity they are delivering (e.g. AALA Licence, Adventure Mark Accredited Provider, Government Agency, National Governing Body qualifications) as well as adequate insurance cover.
-These criteria are subject to frequent change and up to date guidance on the above can be found in the A-Z directory at scouts.org.uk/a-z.
+18.104.22.168 When external providers are used for the delivery of activities for members of The Scout Association, the external provider must hold a relevant accreditation or qualification for the activity they are delivering such as, for example, AALA Licence, Adventure Mark Accredited Provider, Government Agency, National Governing Body qualifications, as well as adequate insurance cover.
+These criteria are subject to frequent change and up to date guidance on the above can be found in the directory of activities.

-- When using external providers overseas, the guidance for activities overseas must be followed.
-If the leader in charge feels that the activity is not safe then the activity should be stopped immediately.
+22.214.171.124 When using external providers overseas, the guidance for activities overseas must be followed.
+If the leader in charge feels that the activity is not safe, then the activity must be stopped immediately.

-External activity providers must provide evidence of holding a public liability insurance policy which covers their activities to a minimum level of 5 million pounds.
+126.96.36.199 External activity providers must provide evidence of holding a public liability insurance policy which covers their activities to a minimum level of five million pounds.

-Members when using external activity providers are required to follow all rules relevant to the activity as contained within Chapter 9, with the exception of any which explicitly relate to the delivery of Scout-led activity.
+188.8.131.52 When using external activity providers, members must follow all rules relevant to the activity as contained within Chapter 9, with the exception of any which explicitly relate to the delivery of Scout-led activities.